elliotwutingfeng/bitwarden_backup_decryptor/README.md

 ## Testing

-Tested on individual vaults as of Bitwarden Version Version 2024.2.2
+Tested on individual vaults as of Bitwarden Version 2024.2.2

 ### Default KDF settings